GothenburgBitFactory/bugwarrior/bugwarrior/docs/other-services/tutorial.rst

               yield self.get_issue_for_record(issue)

-Here we see two required class attributes (pointing to the classes we previously defined) and two required methods.
+Here we see three required class attributes and two required methods.

+The ``API_VERSION`` is set to the latest, while the other two attributes point to our previously defined classes.

 The ``get_keyring_service`` method returns a string identifier for secrets in the keyring.
 Ideally, this string uniquely identifies a given instance of the service when it is possible to have multiple instances of the service configured.